← Return to program

 We will see how setup.py is used and abused - from downloading huge datasets (cough AI cough), modifying the system, and most critically how malicious payloads can be included to execute when setup.py is evaluated.
 Arbitrary code in setup.py makes security analysis harder and creates more work for PyPI administrators.

-The talk will detail the new (as of 7 years ago) methods of describing build configurations in pyproject.toml and setup.cfg, giving examples of how to use these methods.
+The talk will detail the new (as of 7 years ago) methods for describing build configurations in pyproject.toml, giving examples of how to use them.
 The examples will include how to achieve what once required dynamic code to include data like readme contents, version numbers and requirements.
-The limits of pyproject.toml and setup.cfg will also be covered.
+The limits of pyproject.toml will also be covered.

 Finally, the talk will outline how moving away from setup.py improves the Python packaging universe, how it makes life easier for ensuring Python security, and what can be done to drive adoption of pyproject.toml.